arnolddevos/modular-fsm/README.md

 definitions, what is the purpose of the `FSM` trait?

 It should be seen as the custodian of state.
 Commands are submitted to an `FSM` to gain access to the state.
-The `FSM` trait provides generic, principal state functions.
+The `FSM` trait provides generic, principal state functions and the `step` function to sequence them as a single iteration.

 The `FSM` trait also provides a hook to monitor state transitions and generate effects based on them.
 Note: in the `MFSM` design the command and event that caused the transition are not available (their types are generic within the `FSM`).

 ## Command Channels